lennardv2/claude-code-web-ui/README.md

 3. Open [http://localhost:3000](http://localhost:3000) in your browser.

-> ⚠️ **Security note:** No authentication is enabled by default.
+> ⚠️ No authentication mechanism.
 Anyone with access to the port can control your environment/computer.
 Run behind a firewall or proxy with auth.

 ---